Tuition and Funding

 Who pays tuition?

-• enroll in a third level programme, to be a doctoral student and
+• Students enrolled in a third level programme, to be a doctoral student and

-• enroll in a private higher education institutions without concession, without public budget funding.
+• students enrolled in a private higher education institutions without concession, without public budget funding.

 The price list is published on the website of the higher education institutions.
 As a rule, the tuition fee is paid in a lump sum for each academic year.